• Skip to primary navigation

 Instructions

-- Reduce heat to medium/medium-low and maintain a low boil/simmer for 11 - 12 minutes.
+• Reduce heat to medium and maintain a low boil/simmer for 11 – 13 minutes.
+11 minutes for a smaller egg to 13 minutes for a larger egg.

 Genius, pure genius.
 Method 2 is amazing.
 Thanks Amanda!
 I stumbled across your egg-speriment (lol) while looking for a new red beet recipe (I tried yours btw, in fridge now) and gave it a try.
 Beyond impressed.
 I have the hardest time with farm fresh eggs, the closest I could get to perfect was baking them, but these instructions are far superior.
 I’ll be using it again, that’s for sure!